-In the biggest advance in knowledge about the prevention of heart attacks since the discovery of statins, researchers at Harvard Medical School have shown that blocking inflammation helps to prevent heart attacks (New Engl J of Med, August 27, 2017) and cancers (Lancet, August 27, 2017).
+In what may be the biggest advance in knowledge about the prevention of heart attacks since the discovery of statins, researchers at Harvard Medical School have shown that blocking inflammation helps to prevent heart attacks (New Engl J of Med, August 27, 2017) and cancers (Lancet, August 27, 2017).

 You can help to protect yourself from having a heart attack by making lifestyle changes and taking statin drugs to lower cholesterol.
 However, five years after people who suffer a heart attack have made some lifestyle changes and taken statins, 25 percent will suffer another heart attack.
 Hundreds of previous research papers point to continuing inflammation as the cause.
 This breakthrough study shows that giving canakinumab, a drug to block inflammation, reduced second heart attacks in people who had already had a heart attack.
 This is the first study to show that lowering inflammation without also lowering blood cholesterol levels helps to prevent heart attacks.